johnnyjr/FlicLib.Sharp/README.md

 # FlicLib.Sharp
-C# binders for unsing Flic with Xamarin
+C# binders for using Flic with Xamarin